mdaya/laaa_on_sevenbridges/README.md

 Height in inches of the PDFs that will be generated.
 Optional - if not specified will be set to 14.

+### base_font_size

+Base font size of text elements in the plot.
+Optional - if not specfied will be set to 20.

+### gene_text_size

+Font size of gene names in the plot.
+Optional - if not specfied will be set to 5.

+### min_p

+Minimum p value that associations should have to be plotted red.
+Optional - if not specified will be set to 0.001